 With attractions such as Easter Island, Torres del Paine, and San Pedro de Atacama, there’s no doubt that Chile is on most travelers’ bucket lists.
-So, if you’re hoping to travel to Chile in the near future, check out my things to know before visiting Chile to make sure your trip is a success!
+So, if you’re hoping to travel to Chile soon, check out my things to know before visiting Chile to make sure your trip is a success!

-I think that after traveling Europe I had this picture in my head of how my exploring in Chile would go.
+I think that after traveling Europe, I had this picture in my head of how my exploring in Chile would go.
 I’d work during the week, and then on the weekends, I’d take trips within the country.
 However, it didn’t exactly happen this way.
 In reality, if you’re based in Santiago, it’s kind of hard to get to other areas of Chile on the weekend because they’re just too far away.
-This doesn’t mean you’ll never see them, you’ll just have to wait until you have longer periods of time for a vacation!
+This doesn’t mean you’ll never see them.
+You’ll just have to wait until you have more extended periods for a vacation!

 2. You don’t need a visa to travel to Chile

 This is one of the most important things to know before visiting Chile.
 As a U.S. citizen (as well as citizens of the E.U.), you won’t need to acquire a visa or pay a fee to enter the country.
 In fact, you’re permitted to stay in Chile for 90 days (3 months) at a time on a tourist visa.
 Nonetheless, many people who want to stay in Chile for longer will either extend this visa for another three months or just leave the country and come back.
 Many times, expats will cross the border to Mendoza, Argentina, for the weekend and come back.